 Berkeley is a fantastic place to do research, and I encourage you to apply.
 The School of Information, is a good fit for students who seek an interdisciplinary degree.
 Electrical Engineering and Computer Science is a good fit for students with a strong technical background.
 To determine which is the best fit, look the course requirements, and the research of the students who have graduated recently who will be typical of your cohort.

+Please be aware that I do not directly admit students.
 PhD graduate admissions are handled at a department-wide level in both schools, and so emailing me about your application will not help your cause.
+These committees consider the standard criteria of prior academic performance, prior research experience, letters of recommendation, statement of purpose, and community and diversity.
 For more information about how to apply, visit the I School and EECS Graduate Admissions pages.

 If you do apply, please pay careful attention to your research statement.
 It should express a clear research question or project, contextualized within the state of the art, and articulating why your background sets you up to do scholarly research on the topic.
 It should also indicate why I may be an appropriate advisor for your work, and at least one other faculty member in the department who could also advise you given your interests.